How to Increase Sales: 12 Jokers from Your Sleeve

 9. Expand Your Online Presence

-Even if it was not for the COVID-19 pandemic, the drift towards e-commerce was inescapable.
-You can purchase almost anything within a couple of clicks, which is incredibly convenient and time-saving.
+Even if it was not for the COVID-19 pandemic, the drift toward e-commerce would have been inescapable.
+You can purchase almost everything within a couple of clicks, which is incredibly convenient and time-saving.
 Therefore, if you want people to buy more from you, you have to keep up with the technological progress:

 - Optimize your online content, it should not be excessive or overwhelming.